 \section{Conclusion}

-We presented MeanFlowSE, a single-step generative framework for speech enhancement that learns an average velocity field.
-By instantiating the MeanFlow identity on a conditional path, we derived a tractable training objective whose optimum guarantees finite-interval displacement, enabling displacement-based inference in lieu of numerical ODE integration.
-Experimental results demonstrate that the method achieves performance competitive with strong multistep baselines at substantially lower computational cost.
-One limitation is the assumption of a linear–Gaussian path and the use of first-order derivative estimation; future work will investigate more flexible or data-driven paths, higher-order corrections, and evaluation under real-world conditions.
+We propose MeanFlowSE, a single-step generative SE model that learns an average velocity field.
+Using the MeanFlow identity on a conditional path, we derive a tractable objective whose optimum matches the finite-interval displacement, enabling displacement-based inference without ODEs.
+MeanFlowSE achieves competitive quality against strong multistep baselines at much lower cost.
+Limitations include the linear--Gaussian path and first-order derivatives; future work will explore more flexible paths and real-world evaluation.